-- 1. Modified societal perspective that includes components such as patient productivity impacts (e.g., lost productivity, reduced working time, early retirement, etc.), impacts on caregivers, and other inputs as applicable.
+- Modified societal perspective that includes components such as patient productivity impacts (e.g., lost productivity, reduced working time, early retirement, etc.), impacts on caregivers, and other inputs as applicable.
 See Table E5.1 for more information on alternative approaches for including caregiver disutility. - 2.
 Alternative stopping rule for tolebrutinib (i.e., once a patient reaches an EDSS score of 7). - 3.
-Pending data from the manufacturer, we plan to include disability improvement in EDSS health states for the tolebrutinib arm.
-Specifically, we requested post-trial EDSS state distributions to include this improvement in the modeling analysis.
+Inclusion of disability improvement in EDSS health states for the tolebrutinib arm by applying a hazard ratio of 1.88 (95% confidence interval: 1.10, 3.21) to the improvement transition probabilities in the placebo transition matrix. - 4.
+Using transition probabilities from the London Ontario cohort for the placebo arm.